 If you are separated from your spouse or civil partner, the marriage allowance may still be claimed, but you cannot take advantage of the marriage allowance for any tax year after your marriage has ended (by divorce) or your civil partnership has been dissolved.
 Also, although it is possible to claim the marriage allowance after the end of the relevant tax year, you cannot make a claim for the marriage allowance after you are divorced or your civil partnership is dissolved, even if the claim would be for a time when you were still married or in a civil partnership.

-BUT, if the marriage or civil partnership comes to an end during the year when the election is withdrawn, the marriage allowance is withdrawn immediately.
-So, if the election is withdrawn in August 2017 AND the marriage or civil partnership comes to an end during the tax year 2017/18, then the allowance will not be available for 2017/18.
+However, if the marriage or civil partnership comes to an end during the year when the election is withdrawn, the marriage allowance is withdrawn immediately.
+So, if the election is withdrawn in August 2018 and the marriage or civil partnership comes to an end during the tax year 2018/19, then the allowance will not be available for 2018/19.
 For this purpose (withdrawing the claim for marriage allowance), the marriage or civil partnership is deemed to come to an end at divorce, dissolution of civil partnership or if there is a formal separation agreement.

 The married couple's allowance (MCA) does not reduce the amount of taxable income on which you pay tax.
 It is used to calculate an amount to reduce your tax bill instead.